-Equity focus.
-Because homelessness impacts specific groups of people at disproportionate rates (e.g., Indigenous, Blacks, People of Color, LGBTQI persons), effective responses must be attuned to the populations at greatest risk for homelessness.
-While these populations vary across communities, identifying specific strategies to help ensure that interventions for homelessness are representative of the populations being served and responsive to the specific needs of those populations is critical.
+Because homelessness impacts specific groups of people at disproportionate rates (e.g., Indigenous, Blacks, people of color, LGBTQI populations), effective responses must be attuned to the populations at greatest risk for homelessness.
+While these populations vary across communities, identifying specific strategies to help ensure that interventions for homelessness are representative of the populations being served, and are culturally appropriate and responsive to the specific needs of those populations, is critical.
+For example, in the design and implementation of programs, applicants may explicitly monitor the impact of interventions for populations disproportionately impacted by homelessness and define essential roles for stakeholders representing those populations.

 "Nothing about us without us."

-Persons experiencing housing crises or homelessness have lived experience of how and where support systems are most effective and where they fail.
-Helping ensure that this expertise informs and guides community responses to homelessness can increase the likelihood of deploying resources effectively, create shared ownership of solutions, and leverage the resilience of people who have experienced homelessness.
-For this to occur, persons with lived experience of homelessness must have meaningful ways to participate in shaping and implementing a community's response to homelessness.
+People experiencing housing crises or homelessness have lived experience of how and where support systems are most effective and where they fail.
+Helping ensure that this experience informs and guides community responses to homelessness can increase the likelihood of deploying resources effectively, create shared ownership of solutions, and leverage the resilience of people who have expertise regarding homelessness.
+For this to occur, people with lived expertise must have meaningful ways to participate in shaping and implementing a community's response to homelessness For example, applicants may create paid leadership and advisory positions for people with lived expertise to help shape, implement, and monitor programs serving families and individuals experiencing homelessness.